-To truly understand student needs, we need to view proficiency as a continuum across grade levels.
+To truly address student needs, we need to measure proficiency across grade levels.
 Teachers can work backward from grade level content until they find the level at which the student is proficient.
-Digital and adaptive assessments are a useful tool for this purpose.
+Digital adaptive assessments are useful tools for this purpose.

-Unfortunately, few teachers have access to this type of “sliding-scale” data on their students, let alone the instructional resources to target gaps from prior grade levels.
-Working with an education consultant can help your school address the Iceberg Problem and make the most of student data.
+Unfortunately, few teachers have access to this type of “sliding-scale” data.
+Let alone the instructional resources to target gaps from prior grade levels.
+Effective curriculum planning can help schools develop better assessments.
+Data specialists can help schools gather and interpret data to better understand students’ needs.

 The One-Bridge Problem

-Even when teachers are able to accurately identify student starting points, finding ways to address those gaps can be challenging.
-Most schools are built on a one-size-fits-all model of education.
-Large class sizes, standardized tests, and textbook-centered curriculum all support teaching every student the same material, at the same pace, and in the same way.
+Large class sizes, standardized tests, and textbooks are all consistent with this model.
+All support teaching every student the same material, at the same pace, and in the same way.

 Imagine 25 people running a marathon – some start at mile 22, others at mile 13 or mile 0.
 Some are faster than others.
 The motivation and focus of the runners varies widely as well.
 Your job is to ensure everyone crosses each mile marker at the same time.

 The Three-Bridges Design for Learning is a practical way to balance differentiation and coverage.
 Instead of relying on one “bridge,” instructional time is divided into three categories.